MX-Linux/style/README.md

 else if (condition3) do_this();
 else do_something_else();
 ```
-Lines of this nature are not to exceed 70 characters.
+Try to limit lines of this nature to 70 characters at most.
+Lines of this nature that need to exceed 70 characters are not to exceed 100 characters.
+These limits include any trailing comments.
-If the line contains a trailing comment, the code before the comment cannot exceed 70 characters.
-The whole line cannot exceed 100 characters.

 If any conditional check has braces, the following conditionals within the if...else if...else structure must also have braces, regardless of line length:
 ```